Taccy – troubleshoot privacy problems

 Alifix – refreshes Aliases and identifies broken Aliases

 Scans folders deeply to identify and refresh all Finder Aliases, including those made by

 alisma.
 Reports all that are broken, and optionally writes adjacent text file with their internal details to help you repair the Alias.
-Second beta for High Sierra 10.12.2 and later, with much improved refreshing of Aliases.
+Full release with Help book and many improvements, now reduces time taken handling old broken aliases.
 Ideal before and after cloning or copying large folders or volumes, and as periodic housekeeping.

 UTIutility – UTI scanning and conversion utility